Dave Wilson (director): Non-SNL related work

 Also at NBC, Wilson served as a director for the late-night music performance program Sunday Night during its two-season run from 1988 to 1990, and for many other live events as well, including the Miss America Pageant.

 Wilson had a brief part playing the director of the rigged game show "Twenty One" in the 1994 film Quiz Show.

 Death

 Wilson died of an aortic aneurysm in Parsippany, New Jersey on June 30, 2002.
 He was 69.

+Legacy

+Wilson is played by Robert Wuhl in the 2024 film Saturday Night.